 Florida divorce lawyers often refer to the typical client as a “W2 employee.”
-This is the type of person whose income is derived from working for someone else, not a series of exotic assets like self-owned businesses or investment properties.
+This is the type of person whose income is derived from working for someone else, and not having series of exotic assets like self-owned businesses or investment properties.
 W2 employees typically only have two major assets: their house and their retirement accounts.

 Dividing up a house in a divorce is as simple as estimating its value and awarding half that value to each spouse (or selling the house and distributing the proceeds.